eventespresso/calendar-plus/README.txt

 ## ☕️ Event Espresso Decaf Includes:

+✔️ Sell tickets
+✔️ Sell registrations
+✔️ Collect basic contact information for attendees
-✔️ Saved venues
+✔️ Accept payments with PayPal directly into your own PayPal account ✔️ Saved venues
 ✔️ Widget: Upcoming events list
 ✔️ Event Taxonomies (Categories & Tags)
 ✔️ Google Calendar and iCal exporting
 ✔️ WP REST API endpoints
-✔️ Tested on the latest versions of WordPress and major theme frameworks such as Avada, Divi, Enfold, Genesis, and many more.
-✔️ Extensive template tags for customization
+✔️ Tested on the latest versions of WordPress and major theme frameworks such as Avada, Divi, Enfold, Genesis, and many more ✔️ Extensive template tags for customization
 ✔️ Hooks & filters galore
 ✔️ Debug mode for developers